Alrysc/onb_docs/docs/lua/scope.md

 While not required, please indent your code to indicate a new scope.
 It'll make it easier to read for you and everyone else, and it'll make it easy to identify each unique scope.
-You'll see plenty of examples of this through the code exmaples here and everywhere else.
+You'll see plenty of examples of this through the code examples here and everywhere else.

 ## Blocks